 Pay Attention to Signs

-One of the most common mistakes when using the distributive property is mishandling the signs, especially when dealing with negative numbers.
-Always double-check the signs before multiplying and combining terms.
+Probably most common mistakes when using the distributive property is mishandling the signs, especially when dealing with negative numbers.
+Which means always double-check the signs before multiplying and combining terms.
 Remember that multiplying a positive number by a negative number results in a negative number, and multiplying two negative numbers results in a positive number.

 Combine them: -3a + 6b - 12.